-These weekly, 45-minute classes are designed for children ages 3-5 years.
-Students learn about different musical styles and the terminology that describes them so that they can put words to what they are hearing.
-They learn about instrument families and have the opportunity for hands-on exploration of some of the instruments and in some cases, making their own.
-And of course, it will encourage them to use and develop their singing voices and offer different expressions of rhythm through instrument play and large motor movements.
+These weekly 45-minute classes are designed for children ages 3-5 years.
+Students learn about different musical styles and the terminology that describes them so that they can put words to whatever music they are hearing: presto or lento; piano or forte; a march or a waltz.
+They are introduced to instrument families and have the opportunity for hands-on exploration of some of the instruments.
+Throughout the session, children also develop their singing voices and make musical crafts.

 This class can be taken as a preparation for or in support of individual instrument lessons.
 It offers children a complementary approach to focusing on one instrument alone.

 Due to COVID-19, Little Drummers, Big Voices is currently on hiatus.
 Instead, please take a look at the Rhythm Kids options for kids age 4 - 2nd grade.

 We ask for your help in keeping all the members of our musical community healthy by following these protocols.
 Our classes may have immune-compromised individuals (including pregnant women) who may be more susceptible to viral respiratory infections, including influenza and COVID-19, so your vigilance and adherence to this health policy is extremely important.

 Due to health concerns for Belmont Village Senior residents, our Generations class has been cancelled until further notice